High Incidence Alternative Certification

 - Complete the graduate school application

 Applications are evaluated when received.
+Application deadline for summer cohort is June 1st.

 You can view the progress of your admission status by visiting wichita.edu/onestop and click on Track My Progress.
 For information on how you will be notified of your admission decision, please click here.